Paul Mullin: 2023–25 seasons: Pre-season injuries and back-to-back-to-back promotions

-2025–26 season: Loan back to League One with Wigan Athletic
+2025–26 season: Loans back to League One with Wigan Athletic and Bradford City

 On 23 June, Mullin was loaned to League One side Wigan Athletic for the 2025–26 season, following Wrexham's promotion to the EFL Championship.
+On 5 January 2026, Wigan terminated Mullin's loan.
+On 30 January, he returned to League One, joining Bradford City on loan for the remainder of the season.
+On 26 June, it was announced that Paul Mullin would depart Wrexham by mutual consent.

+Rotherham United

+On 29 July 2026, Mullin signed a two-year contract with League Two club Rotherham United.

 International career

 Born in England, Mullin is eligible to play for the Wales national team through a grandmother.
 Mullin was placed on the standby list for the Wales national team for their October 2023 fixtures against Gibraltar and Croatia.

 Personal life

 Mullin began to raise awareness for autism after his son, born in 2019, was diagnosed with it and became a patron for the autism charity YourSpace in March 2023.
 He released the memoir My Wrexham Story in November 2023 through Penguin Books.

 He appeared in a non-speaking cameo role in the superhero movie Deadpool & Wolverine as Welshpool, a Welsh version of Deadpool.
-His costume was put on permanent display at the club's cafe.
+His costume was put on permanent display at the club's hospitality suite.